vineoy/ResumeBuilderApp/README.md

 ## Installation
+#### First head over to this repo https://github.com/vineoy/ai-resume-server and download the backend server files and start the server
-### Download ollama and add the deepseek-r1:7b model on your system
+#### Now download ollama and add the deepseek-r1:7b model on your system
 ### Clone the repository:
 ```bash
   git clone https://github.com/yourusername/ai-resume-generator.git